Slowest Depreciating Cars 2019

 Corner Park Garages, Swansea and Cardiff

-Whenever you're buying a car, there are a number of cost implications to consider including the overall price, fuel efficiency, tax, and servicing and maintenance.
+Whenever you're buying a car, there are a number of cost implications to consider including the overall price, fuel efficiency, tax, as well as servicing and maintenance.
 One thing that most of us don't factor in is the rate of depreciation.

 Generally, around 20% of a brand new car's value is lost as soon as you drive if off the forecourt.
-Although it is almost inevitable that you will make a loss on a car when you come to sell it, knowing which cars have the best residual values could help to save you money in the long run.
+Although it is almost inevitable that you will make a loss on a car when you come to sell it, knowing which cars depreciate the slowest and have the best residual values could help to save you money in the long run.

-We've put together a list of the more affordable and attainable models that will suffer less from depreciation over a typical three year / 36,000 mile duration of ownership on the used car market.
+Most of the slowest depreciating cars are sports cars that are produced in low volumes, making them more exclusive.
+We've put together a list of the more affordable and attainable models that will depreciate the least over a typical three year / 36,000 mile duration of ownership.

 SLOWEST DEPRECIATING SMALL CARS